Cinnamon: 8 Health Benefits, Uses, Nutrition, Risks

 1. Medicinal Properties

-In ancient Egypt, cinnamon was given as a gift fit for kings.
-It was highly known for its medicinal properties.
-It was also quite affordable and abundant, leading it to be used in predated medicines.
+In ancient Egypt, cinnamon was considered a gift fit for kings, well-known for its medicinal properties.
+It was also affordable and widely available, leading to its use in early medicines.

-Cinnamon contains a chemical component called cinnamaldehyde, which is used in medicine as well.
-It also provides you with anti-inflammatory benefits.
+Cinnamon contains a chemical component called cinnamaldehyde, which is used in medicine, offering anti-inflammatory benefits.

 2. Antioxidants

-The presence of chemicals like Polyphenol makes cinnamon an antioxidant.
-Antioxidants are in high levels inside of cinnamon, which has increased its use in modern medicine.
-Antioxidants help counter the deterioration of stored food products, and research shows that it also reduces the risks of potential diseases.
+The presence of chemicals like polyphenols makes cinnamon an excellent source of antioxidants.
+Antioxidants help counteract the deterioration of stored food products, and research suggests that they also reduce the risk of chronic diseases.

 3. Anti-Inflammatory

-Since cinnamons are rich in antioxidants, they are helpful in reducing inflammation, especially when it becomes chronic.
-Therefore, cinnamon is a good remedy to reduce inflammation in the stomach and other organs.
+Cinnamon is rich in antioxidants, which help reduce inflammation, especially when it becomes chronic.
+Therefore, cinnamon is a useful remedy to reduce inflammation in the stomach and other organs.

 4. Decreases Risk of Heart Disease

-A certain quantity of cinnamon every day has shown promising results of reduced heart disease risk in diabetes patients by reducing the level of cholesterol.
-The chemical reduction helps stabilize cholesterol levels, reducing blood pressure and risk of heart disease.
+Consuming cinnamon daily has shown promising results in reducing the risk of heart disease in diabetes patients by lowering cholesterol levels.
+This reduction helps stabilize cholesterol levels, lower blood pressure, and reduce the risk of cardiovascular disease.

 5. Increases Sensitivity to Insulin